Lecturers' Professional Development Fund (LPDF)

 Questions and Consultations

-Please contact CRLT at 764-0505 or email@example.com if you have questions.
+Please contact CRLT at 764-0505 or firstname.lastname@example.org if you have questions.
 CRLT staff is available to consult with grant applicants as they prepare proposals.
+You may also contact us if you have issues submitting your proposal to the CRLT website.